Dental Photography in Dublin: The Cameras of Swords Orthodontics Part 2

 Panasonic Lumix DMC TZ 70

-This is the third Lumix DMC TZ (the TZ stands for Travel Zoom) that we’ve had in the practice.
+This is the third Lumix DMC TZ (the TZ stands for Travel Zoom, apparently) that we’ve had in the practice.
 Although not an obvious choice for dental photography, its predecessor was very handy when we needed to shoot video and we didn’t have an SLR (Single Lens Reflex) camera with video.
 It’s also handy for blogging situations like events when the camera on a phone isn’t suitable.

 The later models have a feature macro zoom which enables a limited capacity for dental photography but the flash is built into the body of the camera and not ideal for illuminating both sides of the mouth at the same time (or any object close to the camera) unless you have a means of modifying it.